bmatern/epitope-demo/README.md

 As you see both donors are rather similar: HLA-DR and HLA-DQ are homozygous, so not a lot of PIRCHE-II are to be expected.
 Moreover, both donors have only two matches on Class I - besides from that fully mismatched.

-Run PIRCHE and HLA-EMMA analysis for these donors to see if indeed these two donors are as likely to be succesfull transplantation candidates.
+Are these two donors as likely to be succesfull transplantation candidates.